Symphyotrichum subulatum (Michx.) G.L. Nesom

 Origin - Native to the U.S.

 Other info. - Although this plant is native to portions of the U.S., its presence in Missouri is probably due to artificial dissemination along highway corridors.
+Its natural range in the U.S. is largely a narrow strip all along the southern and eastern coastal regions.
 Its tolerance to saline soils, which are an element of its native residence in brackish areas, also confer a competitive advantage along highways which receive wintertime applications of salt.
+In Missouri the plant also seems to favor floodplain areas of major rivers.
 The plant also tolerates mowing, though this transforms the growth habit from upright with ascending branches to a low, clumping form.

 Photographs taken near Earth City, St. Louis County, MO, 9-28-2017, and near Creve Coeur Park, St. Louis County, MO, 10-24-2021 (SRTurner).